 We do not ask for more information than is required in order to provide you a service and we only use that data in the provision of that service.

-Contracting PLUS, as a rule do not disclose any information on our clients or agencies to third parties, but when necessary may make such data available to its advisors and regulatory authorities (including the Revenue Commissioners).
+Contracting PLUS, as a rule do not disclose any information on our clients or agencies to third parties, but when necessary and in the course of the provision of our service to you and/or the common directors in the company through which you operate, we may make such data available to trustworthy reputable bodies/ advisors/partners/connected Contracting Plus parties and regulatory authorities such as the Revenue Commissioners and the Company’s Registration Office (CRO).

 All client data received is processed by Contracting PLUS and CWM Wealth Management Ltd which is the Pensions, Protection and Financial advice arm of Contracting PLUS.
 This data sharing is necessary to offer our contractors the best service in maximising wealth management.